emptyflash/ivor/README.md

 emptyflash/idris-ipkg-parser = "35cc2f54d4f3b3710f637d0a8c897bfbb32fe183"
 ```

-The dependencies look like user/repo = "git sha".
-Right now it doesn't
+The dependencies look like `user/repo = "git sha"`.
+This is likely to
-support transitive dependencies, so you'll have to flatten out your deps
+change as I figure out how to handle transitive dependencies.
+Right now
-and make sure they're in the right order.
-All the other flags match up with
+you'll have to flatten out your deps and make sure they're in the right
-Idris' ipkg file.
+order.
+All the other flags match up with Idris' ipkg file.

 Once you have an ivor.toml you can run